matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 Each of the `sendEventBody` objects are exactly the same as sending a normal event.

-Power levels are evaluated once one of the events will be distributed/inserted into the DAG.
+Power levels are evaluated for each event only once the trigger has occurred and it will be distributed/inserted into the DAG.
 This implies a future can fail if it violates power levels at the time it resolves.
-(Its also possible to successfylly send a future the user has no permission to at the time of sending if the power level situation has changed at the time the future resolves.)
+(Its also possible to successfully send a future the user has no permission to at the time of sending if the power level situation has changed at the time the future resolves.)

-There can be an arbitrary amount of `actionName`s.
+There can be an arbitrary number of `actionName`s.

 All of the fields are optional except the `timeout` and the `send_on_timeout`.
-This guarantees that all tokens will expire eventually.
+This guarantees that all tokens will eventually expire.

 The homeserver can set a limit to the timeout and return an error if the limit is exceeded.